Olenjan/ItemGenerator/Definitions.md

 	### Fundamental layer
-		Fundamental	- A single instance of either the "Environment", a "Character", an "Action" or an "Item" Property 	- A numeric value or a flag that qualifies one aspect of a 'Fundamental' Environment - A specific instantiation of an 'Area' using one selected 'Layout' and 'Tileset' from its possible sets Character 	- An 'Actor' controlled by a 'Player' or an 'AI' Item 		- An 'Object' that can owned by a 'Character' Action 		- A single executable Operation of an 'Actor' trigged by 'Entity Behavior'
+		Fundamental	- A single instance of either the "Environment", a "Character", an "Action" or an "Item" Property 	- A numeric value or a flag that qualifies one aspect of a certain type of 'Fundamental' Environment - A specific instantiation of an 'Area' using one selected 'Layout' and 'Tileset' from its possible sets Character 	- An 'Actor' controlled by a 'Player' or an 'AI' Item 		- An 'Object' that can owned by a 'Character' Action 		- A single executable Operation of an 'Actor' trigged by 'Entity Behavior'

-	### Base layer
+	### Core layer

-		Player character	- A 'Character' controlled by a 'player' Self 				- A reference to the acting 'Player Character' NPC 				- A 'Character' that may be controlled by an 'AI' that is friendly towards the 'Player' Enemy 				- A 'Character' that may be controlled by an 'AI' that is hostile towards the 'Player' Item type 			- ...
+		#### Concepts

+			##### Overall concepts
+				Rarity 		- An abstract classification that determines how uncommon and powerful something is.
+(Normal, Uncommon, Rare, Unique)
+				Activity 	- A structured interaction with a 'Gameplay system' that a 'Character' can engage with Objective 	- A measurable goal that requires completing one or more 'activity(ies)' Reward 		- A beneficial outcome given to a 'Character' upon completing an 'Objective' Problem 	- A complication or difficulty that reduces play experience and needs to be resolved by the 'player' Combat 		- A state where a 'Character' engage in conflict with other 'Character(s)'

+			##### Environment concepts
+				Container 		- An 'Object' in an 'Instance' that can dispense 'Item(s)'

+			##### Property concepts
+				Property tag	- Label that categorizes a 'property' Property    	- The final calculated value that qualifies something(max_life, fire_resistance, max_fire_resistance, %_chance_X)
+				Resource   		- A current, dynamic value of a 'Property' that can deplete (life, mana) Conditional 	- A boolean check based on one or more 'Property(ies)', 'Resource(s)', 'Transformation' or 'physics'

+				Modifier		- Additive or multiplicative numberical value that changes 'property(ies)' Effect 			- A temporary or semi-permanent 'Modifier' Affix 			- A named set of 'Modifier(s)' on a 'Character', 'Item' or 'Action'

+				Passive tree	- A graph of 'Modifier(s)' that can be activated

+			##### Item concepts
+				Item slot	 	- A position where an 'Item' can placed Socket         	- An 'Item slot' within an 'Item' Inventory 		- a Limited storage space for 'item(s)' currently being carried by a 'Character' Stash 			- A Persistent storage space for 'item(s)' stored by a 'character' or an 'account' Loot 			- 'Item(s)' that are obtained from defeated 'Enemy(s)', from 'Container(s)' or as a 'Reward' Itemization 	- The complete set of meaningful 'Item' choices available to solve 'Problem(s)'

+			##### Character concepts
+				Progression point 	- A value that can be spent to increase a permanently change 'Character(s)' 'Property(ies)' Level				- A rank that determines a 'Character's' overall progression and number of base 'Progression point(s)' they have obtained
+				Experience 			- A value that measures a 'Character's' progress towards gaining a 'Level'.
+				Character class 	- A set of default 'property(ies)' values of a 'Character' and defines interaction with the 'Passive tree'
+				Equipment slot 		- An 'Item slot' that a 'Character' can wield or wear

+		#### Types

+			##### Types
+				Environment type 	-
+				Charater type 		- A category of 'Character(s)' that determines what 'Property(ies)', 'Action(s)', and 'Entity behavior(s)' a 'Character' can have
+				Item type 			- ...
 An 'Item(s)' type that determines its 'property(ies)'

-		---
+				Action type			-

+			##### Environment types
+				...

+			##### Character types
+				Player character	- A 'Character(s)' controlled by a 'player' Self 				- A reference to the acting 'Player Character' NPC 				- A 'Character' that may be controlled by an 'AI' that is friendly towards the 'Player' Enemy 				- A 'Character' that may be controlled by an 'AI' that is hostile towards the 'Player'

+			##### Item types
+				Equipment 			- An 'Item' that occupies a designated 'Equipment slot' on a 'Character' providing 'Modifier(s)' and enabling specific 'Action(s)'
+				Currency type    	- An 'Item' used as medium of exchange

+			##### Action
+				Skill 			- Every 'Character' related 'Action' that changes a 'Character(s)' 'property(ies)' Basic Action	- Any 'Action' that is not a 'Skill'

+		#### Properties
-		Environment property - a set of 'Property(ies)' that affect the entire 'Environment' and all 'Enemy(s)' within it.
+			Environment property - a set of 'Property(ies)' that affects the entire 'Environment' and all 'Enemy(s)' within it.
-		Character property - a set of 'Property(ies)' of a 'Character' Item property - a set of 'Property(ies)' of a specific 'Item type' of 'Item' Action property - ...
+			Character property - a set of 'Property(ies)' of a 'Character' Item property - a set of 'Property(ies)' of a specific 'Item type' of 'Item' Equipment property - a set of 'Property(ies)' of a specific 'Item type' of 'Item' Action property - ...

-		---
+		#### Metrics
 			Power 			- Overall effectiveness of a 'Character' measured by its 'property(ies)' and 'action(s)' Power vector	- One aspect of 'Power' that a 'Character' is progressing towards

-		---

-		Modifier		- Additive or multiplicative numberical value that passively changes 'property(ies)' Effect 			- Additive or multiplicative numberical value that actively changes 'property(ies)'

-		Passive tree	- ...
-A set of 'Modifiers' that can be activated/unlocked to permanently enhance a 'Character's' 'Properties' through a progression system
-		Skill 			- Every 'Character' related 'Action' that changes a 'Character(s)' 'property(ies)' Basic Action	- Any 'Action' that is not a 'Skill'

 	### Gameplay base systems layer

-		Property system - What 'Fundamental' has which 'Property(ies)' which property tags
+		Property system - What 'Fundamental' has which 'Property(ies)' and property tags

 		#### Environment
 			Dungeon generation system - How 'Environment(s)' are generated